This page may contain affiliate links. As an Amazon Associate I earn from qualifying purchases.

 In my opinion, the best type of potato to grow is one that fits into the ‘First Early’ category.
 These include the Red Duke of York, Lady Christl, Arran Pilot, and scores more.
 This year I’ve grown Pentland Javelin which is a type that matures slightly later than other First Earlies.

 ‘First Earlies’ are one of the earliest garden crops to mature.
 You plant them from St Patricks Day to mid-March and then dig them up around 10-12 weeks later.
 Typically from June to July but sometimes earlier.
-They’re easy to grow, don’t tend to suffer blight, taste tender and delicious, and fun to dig up in early summer.
+They’re easy to grow, don’t tend to suffer blight, taste tender and delicious, and are fun to dig up in early summer.

 The way you tend to know that first earlies are ready is by their flowers.
 Early potatoes generally produce flower buds that sometimes bloom and sometimes don’t.
 It’s time to dig up your tender, homegrown potatoes when the buds drop or the flowers that do bloom begin to fade.
 Another good indication is seeing unopened flower buds dropping from the plant.
 At this point, the leaves will still be green but some will begin fading to yellow.
 The potatoes from earlies will be about the size of an egg with skins so tender that they’ll melt in your mouth.

-If you’re not sure about if they’re ready, gently dig around a plant and look for potatoes.
+If you’re not sure if they’re ready, gently dig around a plant and look for potatoes.
 If they’re the size of an egg or larger, you can start harvesting.
 First earlies left in the ground will continue to grow.
 That means that if you’re not quite sure if they’re ready to harvest, just leave them in a little while longer.
 Not all early potatoes are great for storing but some are, so do your research before you buy potato varieties.

 Potatoes that fall into the ‘Second Early’ category include Nicola, Maris Peer, Jazzy, and Kestrel.
 They differ only in one way from first earlies — they mature about three weeks later.

 As for planting times, you can get them in the ground at the same time as first earlies but it’s better to wait.
-The traditional day to plant them in most of the UK (zone 7-8) is the first day of spring, in late March.
+The traditional day to plant them in most of the UK (zone 8-9) is the first day of spring in late March.
 Just think about it, if you plant them at least two weeks after your first earlies then the harvests are staggered by five weeks.
 That gives you time to eat your first crop before another massive harvest is ready.

 Use the same indications for harvest as first earlies and look for blossom drop.
 By the way, how gorgeous are potato flowers?
 They come in all different colors and potatoes were actually grown in Europe as ornamentals before they were grown as food crops.